Zainab-m1/ITI-Projects/README.md

 # ITI-Projects
-This folder includes all projects we worked on in ITI (Power BI Track)
+This folder includes an E-mails project
+We insert data from excel file to visual studio by python then use it and isert the output in a new excel file.